browserengineering/book/book/visual-effects.md

 ::: {.further}
 In a real browser, you'll sometimes find code patterns that look a lot like this.
 Until recently, Chromium had a lot of it in fact.
-For real browsers, etting it just right with no errors starts to be quite complicated.
+For real browsers, getting it just right with no errors starts to be quite complicated.
 Other use cases for computing paint offsets also come up (like computing invalidation regions or implementing some of the geometry-related APIs like[`IntersectionObserver`][intersection-observer].